Flat Roof Replacement Cost [2024]

 If you want to convert your roof, you will need to have your flat roof completely removed.
 It may be that you have no choice due to consistent leaking or rotted timber decking, which will require you to remove your roof.
 The average cost for professional removal is around £80 per square metre, although this will depend on the material used, as some may be harder to remove than others.

-You will also need to consider waste disposal costs which usually amount to £100 if a tradesman is removing it for you, if you need to hire a skip expect to pay around £200 to £1,000 for skip hire.
+You will also need to consider waste disposal costs, which usually amount to £100 if a tradesman is removing it for you.
+If you need to hire a skip, expect to pay around £200 – £1,000 for skip hire.

 FAQs

 The cost of a new flat roof will depend on several factors including the specification of roofing materials, height and access, location, size of business carrying out the work, and the actual size of the flat roof area.
-But the costs for a replacement felt roof using the common bitumen based felt that is applied using a gas-powered blow torch to a flat roof over a double garage, would cost around £1,000 on average.
+However, the cost of replacing a felt roof using the common bitumen-based felt that is applied using a gas-powered blow torch to a flat roof over a double garage would be around £1,000 on average.

 No, actually cowboy builders do this all the time, leaving the original felt in place and just put the new roof material on top.
 This can lead to a whole host of problems which will no doubt begin to appear just shortly after the builder has disappeared into the sunset with your money!